“Programmers are constantly in maintenance mode.”- Andrew Hunt

 - Rails were created to make backend programming language convenient and assist in creating websites of any complexity.
 Ruby’s purpose is to simplify the construction of new high-performance web projects.

 - PHP stands for Hypertext Preprocessor.
 It is an open-source server-side scripting language mainly designed for backend web development.

 - PHP includes features such as cross-platform compatibility, OOPs, support for different databases like SQLite, MySQL, and others, as well as a large community of users.
 PHP does not require a compiler.

-- The built-in database connection modules of PHP help in connecting databases feasibly, reducing the trouble and time for development of web applications and content based sites.
+- The built-in database connection modules of PHP help in connecting databases feasibly, reducing the trouble and time for the development of web applications and content-based sites.

 - Top PHP frameworks include Codelgniter, Laravel, and a lot more.

-- C-sharp is one of the most utilized backend development languages for developing system backend, which is attributed to its incredible features such as Windows server automation.
+- C-sharp is one of the most utilized backend programming languages for developing system backend, which is attributed to its incredible features such as Windows server automation.
 C-sharp comes in extremely beneficial to create CLI applications and games.
-To top it all, the code in C-sharp runs in less time.
+To top it all off, the code in C-sharp runs in less time.

 - Cross-platform compatibility, values collection, garbage data, and object-oriented programming are very highly rated on the list of its key features.

 - Some majorly used C# Frameworks for backend web development are ASP.NET Core and .NET MVC.

 Even though backend web developers work ‘behind the scenes, their contribution to any web application completion and success is immense.
 In order to provide a logical and functional social network, app, website, or marketplace, the developer is required to build decent communication with all the members of their web development team, from the UX/UI designers to the frontend developers.
 Moreover, being in sync with the clients’ and stakeholders’ needs and wants can help create a victorious system architecture and provide valuable solutions to their problems.